 You can also see seals in the wild at Hunstanton.
-They don’t normally hang out on the beach though, so your best bet is going to be taking a boat tour to the sandbanks in The Wash where you can see them.
-These seal safaris run mid-May until the October half-term.
+They don’t normally hang out on the beach though, so your best bet is going to be taking a boat tour to the sandbanks in The Wash where you can find them.
+These seal safaris run April through the end of October when the tide is low.

 The Seal Safari Tour starts by the Hunstanton promenade where you will board your amphibious vessel, Wizzy The Wash Monster.
 You will travel across The Wash out to one of the sandbanks that are used by the common seals.
 There are currently over 3,000 common seals in The Wash, making it one of the largest colonies of common seals in the UK, possibly the world.

-The boat tours to see the seals in The Wash last about one hour and cost £16.00 per person.
-Prebooking is required.
+The boat tours to see the seals in The Wash last about one hour.
+It’s best to book in advance as seats are limited.
 Get more information about the Hunstanton seal tours here.

 Read Tripadvisor reviews for Searles Tours here.